-The main principle for long-term investing is entrenched in the "stocks-go-up-in-the-long-run" axiom.
-It is a fundamental assumption welcomed by investors who regard stocks as more than a medium for quick capital gains and therefore opt to defer unloading shares until the foreseeable future.
+The main principle for long-term investing is entrenched in the "stocks go up in the long run" axiom.
+It is a fundamental assumption welcomed by investors who regard stocks as more than a medium for quick capital gains; investors who therefore opt to defer unloading shares for the foreseeable future.

-However, not all stocks fit the criteria of this ownership investing approach -- even though the tenet is that stock prices appreciate invariably over time.
+However, not all stocks fit the criteria of this ownership investing approach, even though the tenet is that stock prices appreciate invariably over time.
 Stocks to hold for the long term should be those that represent solid businesses at the outset.
 In this guide, we list ten such stocks and go on to describe five of them.

 Where Can I Trade Long-Term Stocks?